apache/cloudstack/plugins/network-elements/vyos/README.md

 ### Out-of-scope

   * Support of inline deployment with hardware load-balancer (e.g.: Netscaler).
+I assume since Palo Alto does not support it.
+   This has Not tested though.
   * Exposing any Vyos Router features having no equivalent UI/API in CloudStack.
   * All other VRouter funconalities (EG DHCP, DNS, User Data...etc).